syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ---
 layout: post
-title: Chart types | Syncfusion
+title: JavaScript Chart types | Syncfusion
-description: What are the different types of Charts available in Essential JavaScript Chart.
+description: This guide is written for you to learn what are the different types of Charts available in Essential JavaScript Chart.
 platform: js
 control: Chart
 documentation: ug
 api : /api/js/ejchart
 ---

-# ChartTypes
+# ChartTypes in JavaScript

 ## Line Chart